Individual Grief Support

 For help with the physical effects of traumatic grief on the body.

 Grief can have a severe impact on your body.
-Your heart aches, memories cause grief bursts, you feel like you are in a constant state of confusion.
+Your heart aches, memories cause grief bursts, and you feel like you are in a constant state of confusion.

-A memory comes up that triggers you and you feel chills up and down your spine.
+A memory comes up that triggers you, and you feel chills up and down your spine.
 Some nights, your mind races and you can barely sleep.
 You experience extreme fatigue and can barely face the day.
 You can’t seem to shake your headaches, you feel dizzy, and just want to stay in bed.